core-wg/comi/draft-ietf-core-comi.md

 called RESTCONF, which uses HTTP methods to access structured data defined in YANG.

-The use of standardized data sets, specified in a standardized language such as YANG, promotes interoperability between devices and applications from different manufacturers.
+The use of standardized data models specified in a standardized language, such as YANG, promotes interoperability between devices and applications from different manufacturers.